Xenon compounds: Oxides and oxohalides

 To prevent decomposition, the xenon tetroxide thus formed is quickly cooled into a pale-yellow solid.
-It explodes above −35.9 °C into xenon and oxygen gas, but is otherwise stable.
+It explodes above −35.9 C into xenon and oxygen gas, but is otherwise stable.

-A number of xenon oxyfluorides are known, including XeOF_{2}, XeOF_{4}, XeO_{2}F_{2}, and XeO_{3}F_{2}.
-XeOF_{2} is formed by reacting OF_{2} with xenon gas at low temperatures.
-It may also be obtained by partial hydrolysis of XeF_{4}.
-It disproportionates at −20 °C into XeF_{2} and XeO_{2}F_{2}.
-XeOF_{4} is formed by the partial hydrolysis of XeF_{6}...
+A number of xenon oxyfluorides are known, including link=xenon oxydifluoride|XeOF2, link=xenon oxytetrafluoride|XeOF4, link=xenon dioxide difluoride|XeO2F2, and XeO3F2.
+XeOF2 is formed by reacting oxygen difluoride|link=OF2 with xenon gas at low temperatures.
+It may also be obtained by partial hydrolysis of XeF4.
+It disproportionates at −20 C into XeF2 and XeO2F2.
+XeOF4 is formed by the partial hydrolysis of XeF6...